 Howard Weiner, M.D., has served on our scientific advisory board since July 2019.
-Dr. Weiner is the Robert L. Kroc Professor of Neurology at the Harvard Medical School, Director of the Partners Multiple Sclerosis ("MS") Center and

-Co-Director of Center for Neurologic Diseases at Brigham & Women's Hospital in Boston.
+Dr. Weiner is the Robert L. Kroc Professor of Neurology at the Harvard Medical School, Director of the Partners Multiple Sclerosis ("MS") Center and Co-Director of Center for Neurologic Diseases at Brigham & Women's Hospital in Boston.
 The Partners MS Center is the first integrated MS Center that combines clinical care, MRI imaging and immune monitoring to the MS patient as part of the 2000 patient CLIMB cohort study.
 Dr. Weiner has pioneered immunotherapy in MS and has investigated immune mechanisms in nervous system diseases including MS, Alzheimer's disease, amyotrophic lateral sclerosis, stroke and brain tumors.
 Dr. Weiner has also pioneered the investigation of the mucosal immune system for the treatment of autoimmune and other diseases and the use of anti-CD3 to induce regulatory T cells for the treatment of these diseases.

 Eric K. Rowinsky, M.D., has served on our scientific advisory board since June 2019.
 Dr. Rowinsky is an independent consultant and/or board member of various public and private companies and not-for-profit efforts.
 Since 2017, Dr. Rowinsky has served as an advisor to C-Bridge Capital and the U.S. Chief Medical Officer for Everest Medicines, Inc. Since 2015, Dr. Rowinsky has served as an Executive Director and President at Rgenix Inc. and as the Chief Scientific Officer of Clearpath Development Co.
 From 2005 to 2015, Dr. Rowinsky held various positions with various biotechnology companies.
 At ImClone Systems (now a wholly-owned subsidiary of Eli Lilly), Dr. Rowinsky and his team developed and registered cetuximab (Erbitux) and ramucirumab in five indications and two other monoclonal antibodies in North America and elsewhere.
 Dr. Rowinsky has been an Adjunct Professor of Medicine at New York University School of Medicine since 2005.
 From 1987 to 2005, Dr. Rowinsky held various academic and research positions with various universities and research institutions including the Institute for Drug Development of the Cancer Therapy and Research Center in San Antonio, where he held the SBC Endowed Chair for Early Drug Development, and the Johns Hopkins University School of Medicine.

 Dr. Rowinsky received his B.A. degree from New York University and his M.D. from the Vanderbilt University School of Medicine and completed fellowship training at the Johns Hopkins University School of Medicine.
-Dr. Rowinsky received his B.A. degree from New York University School of Medicine.
-Dr. Rowinsky received his B.A. degree from New York University and his M.D. from the Vanderbilt University School of Medicine.
-Dr. Rowinsky received the Garcer development award of the American Cancer Society and the 6th Annual Emil J. Freireich Award.
+Dr. Rowinsky received the career development award of the American Cancer Society and the 6th Annual Emil J. Freireich Award.
 He has also served on the Board of Scientific Counselors of the NCI.
-Dr. Rowinsky is the Editor-in-Chief of Investigational New Drugs, an Editorial Board Member of Cancer Research and several other onco
+Dr. Rowinsky is the Editor-in-Chief of Investigational New Drugs, an Editorial Board Member of Cancer Research and several other oncology journals.